MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-win32.md

 ## Testing your feed provider

-[TBD - most of this probably needs to change]

 Make sure you have selected the architecture that matches your development machine from the **Solution Platforms** drop-down, for example "x64".
 In **Solution Explorer**, right-click your solution and select **Build Solution**.
 Once this is done, right-click your **ExampleWidgetProviderPackage** and select **Deploy**.
-To see the feeds you will need to open the Widgets Board and select **Add widgets** in the top right.
-Scroll to the bottom of the available widgets and you should see the feeds that were created in this tutorial.
-Click on the widgets to pin them to your widgets board and test their functionality.
+The console app should launch on deploy and you will see the feeds get enabled in the console output.
+Open the Widgets Board and you should see the new feeds in the tabs along the top of the feeds section.

 ## Debugging your feed provider